 Eddie Jones looking for ruthlessness in Rome – Italy v England talking points

-England travel to Rome in search of their first win of the 2022 Guinness Six Nations.
+England rugby travel to Rome in search of their first win of the 2022 Six Nations.

 Here, the PA news agency examines five talking points ahead of their clash with Italy.